zojapila/mldevops_exercise/README.md

 !cd mldevops_exercise && git push
 ```

-## 2. Working with the git repository
+## 2. Working with the Git repository

-For starters, let's start using the git for versioning our project.
+To begin, use Git for version control on your project:
 1. Create a fork of this project on GitHub.
 2. Clone the repository via SSH:
 ```bash